 To take each of the three steps in order:

 1. Deciding what categories to use.

 You may already have your items categorised, e.g. if you have an existing website or you have items stored in inventory management software.
 If you do not have your items categorised, or you feel your items could be categorised in a better way then take the time to think of what categories you would use to categorise your items.
 As an example imagine you have a product 'Chocolate Gift Box' - and you are running a special promotion for Mother's Day.
 There would be a number of ways you could categorise this item - you could create a top-level 'Gift Box' category and put the product in there, or you could create a sub-category under the 'Gift Box' category called 'Chocolate Gift Boxes'.
 You could even create a special 'Mother's Day' category temporarily just for Mother's Day.

 As a general rule, categories should clearly divide your inventory in the most logical way possible - but don't have too many categories within categories.
 No one wants to have to click through 5 or 6 categories just to find a product.
 For a small product range, you may only need top-level categories, for a very large range you may need to go three categories deep.
 Have a look at other e-commerce websites, particularly ones in your industry and get an idea of how others have categorised their inventory.

 2. Preparing your images

-A well presented product image will greatly assist in the online selling of that item - ideally all products you sell will have a high quality image associated with them.
+A well-presented product image will greatly assist in the online selling of that item - ideally, all products you sell will have a high-quality image associated with them.
 If you do not have photographs of your stock then you may want to consider professional product photography.
-Extra images are also helpful to show different views of the product.
+Extra images are also helpful in showing different views of the product.
 Collate all your product images, give them logical names (we recommend the SKU number of the product then the description - eg. '1234_chocolate_truffle.jpg') and place them in a single folder.
 The next section 'Zeald automated batch image import' describes how to upload your images to your website and gives more information about this step.